-1. What is ESTJ personality type?
+1. What is the ESTJ personality type?

-ESTJ, a Myers-Briggs Type Indicator, represents individuals who are known for their strengths and dedication to get things done, often taking charge in activities both at home and work.
+ESTJ, a Myers-Briggs Type Indicator, represents individuals who are known for their strengths and dedication to get things done, often taking charge in activities both at home and at work.

 2. Who are some famous people with the ESTJ Personality Type?

-While privacy should be respected, certain well-known figures can be speculated as being an ESTJ based on their publicly observed traits displayed; this however does not replace professional diagnosis or personality test results.
+While privacy should be respected, certain well-known figures can be speculated as being ESTJ based on their publicly observed traits displayed; this however does not replace professional diagnosis or personality test results.

 3. Can you tell me more about the characteristics of an ESTJ person?

-Traits of the ESTJ include hardworking nature and preferring organization over chaos.
+Traits of the ESTJ include a hardworking nature and preferring organization over chaos.
 They strongly engage with others and tend to adopt a judging function based on facts rather than feelings.

 ESTJs take relationships seriously due to their natural inclination towards commitment; friends find them reliable while their partners appreciate their forthrightness showing transparency in what an ESTJ wants from it.